Free US Shipping for orders $49+

 Of course, all bodies are different.
 But people who eat a lot of raw, lectin-rich foods (like raw beans, raw kidney beans, lentils, and nightshades) may be more likely to develop such symptoms.
 Depending on the type of lectin, they may also interfere with human health in other ways.
 They might interrupt the absorption of vitamins and minerals in your body.
 Because of this, lectins are often called “anti-nutrients.”5

-The good news is, if you take the principles of Dr. Gundry’s diet to heart, you can learn to reduce or remove lectins from your diet and support your overall health and wellbeing.
+The good news is, if you take the principles of Dr. Gundry’s diet to heart, you can learn to reduce or remove lectins from your diet and support your overall health and well-being.
 And although it will require making some lifestyle changes, going lectin-free may be easier than you think.
 So, how do you know what foods to consume and what to steer clear of?
 Here is a compact list of foods to avoid.

 What are the most harmful lectins?